DestinyObs/Ops-Doc/README.md

 ### 4. Handling Connections

-This function sets up the tunnel by generating a random subdomain and allocating a port, then it configures iptables and updates Nginx:
+A new tunnel is set up by generating a random subdomain, allocating a port, and configuring iptables and Nginx:

 ```bash
 function handle_connection() {